Darukshock/Gui-Lib/README.md

                   "shift": "ui:menu/foo/bar/open"
                 }
               }
+        + TODO : explain how to use inputed click

 <i>This is my first time writing a guide for anything code-related.
 If you feel like you're missing something to make your own UI, please let me know on discord : @darukshock</i>
 ## Credits